cy-shriram/confluence-inline-comments/index.md

 ## Scripts

 The bookmarklets are based on javascripts.
-The scripts for the above bookmarlets can be found in the [/bookmarklets](https://github.com/cy-shriram/confluence-inline-comments/blob/master/bookmarklets/) directory of this repo.
+The scripts for the above bookmarklets can be found in the [/bookmarklets](https://github.com/cy-shriram/confluence-inline-comments/blob/master/bookmarklets/) directory of this repo.

 ## Contributing